Writing, speaking, and translating the future

 I first realized localization was a career when I began doing it.
 That same year I attended my first LocWorld with the help of the LocWorld organizers and committee.
 My employer was unwilling to pay, so I found a sponsor to pay for the LocWorld fees I could not afford.
 At my second LocWorld, Bill Sullivan, globalization lead from IBM and keynote speaker, gave me advice that changed my career: “Follow the money and make the gatekeepers your friends,” he said.
 I did and it changed my career trajectory and allowed me to build a community to scale global expansion.
 Now as a consultant, I believe that localization and globalization can only be understood through frameworks that contextualize their importance to the larger objectives of the company.
 Over time they also become a driving force for international growth.

 I wanted to focus this post on 2 frameworks I use to discuss localization and globalization because they will be the structure of my talks at LocWorld.
-And hopefully this will incentivize you to join me in my pre-conference workshops.
+Hopefully, this will incentivize you to join me in my pre-conference workshops.

 Why use frameworks?